Where are you located? Directions?

 What are the age requirements for jury duty?

 Jurors must be 18 years old or over.
 There is no maximum age for jurors.
-Placer County does not discriminate against age.
+Individuals over the age of 70 with a health condition have the option to be excused from jury service.

 Can I be assigned to a court location closer to my residence?

-No. Jurors are summoned by groups.
-When a trial court needs jurors, we assign a group(s) to the court(s).
-Groups are assigned by the need of the court which depends on the length and nature of the trial.
-All jurors within a specific group need to stay in the assigned group.
+No. Jurors are summoned by pools.
+When a trial court needs jurors, we assign a pool(s) to the court(s).
+Pools are assigned by the need of the court, which depends on the length and nature of the trial.
+All jurors within a specific pool need to stay in that assigned pool.

 Can I volunteer for jury service?

-California Code of Civil Procedure states "All persons selected for jury service shall be selected at random, from a source or sources inclusive of a representative cross selection of the population of the area served by the court".
+No. California Code of Civil Procedure states, "All persons selected for jury service shall be selected at random, from a source or sources inclusive of a representative cross selection of the population of the area served by the court."

 I lost my jury summons.
 Do I need it?